 If you want to turn that rug into a piece of wall art, there are a few steps you'll need to take to protect both your rug and your wall.
-But the good news is that hanging a rug on the wall can be done in a couple of hours or fewer with the right tools.
+The good news is that hanging a rug on the wall can be done in a couple of hours or less with the right tools.

 Here are two ways to hang your rug on the wall to give it the center stage moment it deserves.

 How to Hang a Rug Using PVC Pipe

 While this may not be the easiest method to hang a rug, the final product looks incredibly professional.
 Before you start, gather your materials and find a place you can lay the rug out flat while you work.

 We recommend buying a PVC pipe ¾ inches in diameter but pick a width that works for the thickness of your rug.
 Using a tape measure—or simply eyeing it against your rug—cut the PVC pipe about one inch shorter than your rug's width.
 This way, it will support the rug without being visible on the wall.

 Cut about two or three pieces of twine that are roughly double the length of the PVC pipe.
 If you have a heavy rug, use more twine, but a lighter rug will be fine with fewer pieces.
 Then, string all of those pieces through the PVC pipe.